Pension freedoms: a game changer

 Structuring pension benefits and ensuring people choose the right product and death benefits can seem daunting.

 If you are over 50, Pension Wise is a good starting point to explore your options. the Money Helper site can also help with guidance.

 A regulated financial adviser is best placed to provide advice for your particular circumstances.

 No matter where you are in your retirement planning, make sure you're informed: this comprehensive guide to pensions is a good place to start.

-Andrew Tully is pensions technical director at retirement and investment specialists Canada Life.
+Andrew Tully is pensions technical director at retirement and investment firm Canada Life.
 The views expressed in this article do not necessarily represent those of loveMONEY.